vygr/ChrysaLisp/README.md

 with inline, virtual, final, static and override methods can be defined.
 The GUI and Lisp are constructed using this class system.

-Has function level dynamic binding and loading.
+It has function level dynamic binding and loading.
 Individual functions are loaded and bound on demand as tasks are created and distributed.
 Currently functions are loaded from the CPU file system on which the task finds itself, but these will eventually come from the server object that the task was created with and functions will be transported across the network as required.
 Functions are shared between all tasks that share the same server object, so only a single copy of a function is loaded regardless of how many tasks use that function.

 The interface to the system functions is provided as a set of static classes, easing use and removing the need to remember static function locations, plus